Thom-J-H/JHU_Tidyverse_FP/README.md

 ![download](https://user-images.githubusercontent.com/12042357/126038663-c1dd5163-d642-4136-a787-09f3ca011c81.png)

 <hr />

-Credit to [Carrie Wright,et alis](https://universities.leanpub.com/tidyverseskillsdatascience) for the outstanding courses and instruction in this specialization.
+Credit to [Carrie Wright, Shannon E. Ellis, Stephanie C. Hicks, and Roger D. Peng](https://universities.leanpub.com/tidyverseskillsdatascience) for the outstanding courses and instruction in this specialization.
 I learned things that I now use every time I use R.

 I also found most helpful Hvitfledt and Silge (2021),  [Supervised Machine Learning for Text Analysis in R](https://smltar.com/); and of course, Silge and Robinson (2018; 2021),  [Text Mining with R: A Tidy Approach](https://www.tidytextmining.com/index.html).